gyups/johnwilliams/_exhibits/mo_26francs.md

 [^1]: I feel that Rev. William Howell was equally frustrated by the way this document was signed.

 [^2]: This suggests the signature was John as the person wrote it out the same way - clearly trying to spell the English name phonetically.
-From this, I believe the
+From this, I believe the name is John Scott.

 [^3]: This is both a transcription and re-translation of Rev. Howell's text, due to the difficulty of reading the handwriting and my own bad French.